-- Ungrateful Bastard: The aforementioned jerkass who whines for someone to help him when gets grabbed climbing up a ladder.
-Another one rushes over to pull him up while you provide cover fire.
+- Ungrateful Bastard: The aforementioned jerkass who whines for someone to help him when he gets grabbed climbing up a ladder.
+Another survivor rushes over to pull him up while you provide cover fire.
 How does he repay her?
-By pulling her off the catwalk into the crowd of walkers and runs off as she's devoured by them.
+By pulling her off the catwalk into the crowd of walkers and running off as she's devoured by them.

 - Zombie Apocalypse: Naturally given its source material.